Short answer

 Is a Hong Kong beneficiary always suspicious?

 No. Some Chinese suppliers use Hong Kong entities.
-The issue is whether the relationship is clear, documented, and acceptable for your risk tolerance.
+The issue is whether the relationship is clear, documented, and understandable for your order value and risk tolerance.

 Should I pay a personal account?